carmartdev/DisplayKeyPresses/README.md

 # Display Key Presses

+This is a "Key Listener Tool" that captures user keystrokes, processes them and displays them dynamically on a styled webpage in real-time.
-This is a simple, lightweight project.
+It's a simple and lightweight project.
 The project is developed with two distinct components:

 ## Front End: